systemd/mkosi/mkosi/resources/mkosi.md

     Otherwise Type 1 entries as defined by the Boot Loader Specification will be used instead.
 If disabled, Type 1 entries will always be used.

+`UnifiedKernelImageName=`, `--unified-kernel-image-name=`

+: Specify the name to install the unified kernel image as.
+Takes a filename without any path components or the `.efi` extension.
+This is only supported when using a single unified kernel image.

 `Initrds=`, `--initrd`
 :   Use user-provided initrd(s).
 Takes a comma separated list of paths to initrd
     files.
 This option may be used multiple times in which case the initrd lists